adiban17/VEGA-Hackathon/README.md

-# VEGA: AI-Powered Medical Diagnostic System
+# Sentinel Health: AI-Powered Medical Diagnostic System

-VEGA is a comprehensive healthcare diagnostic platform developed for the **VEGA Hackathon**.
+Sentinel Health is a comprehensive healthcare diagnostic platform developed for the **VEGA Hackathon**.
 It leverages deep learning models to assist in the detection of various medical conditions, including Alzheimer's, Brain Tumors, Lung Cancer, and Bone Fractures, through advanced medical imaging analysis.

 ## 🚀 Features
 * **Multi-Disease Diagnostics**: A unified interface to detect multiple conditions using specialized AI architectures.